onera/paradigm/training/Python/01_Introduction/introduction.md

 As you have seen with the game earlier, the block-distributed and partitioned point of view are key in parallel load balanced algorithms.
 That for it is paramount to be able to easily switch between those two.
 `PDM_part_to_block` and `PDM_block_to_part` are low level tools to wrap the creation of MPI communication graphs.
+Those are features aimed for developers and used internaly in ParaDiGM.

 ### Parallel I/O

 When we talked about the reason to be of **ParaDiGM** earlier, we talked about **pario** for parallel I/O as a wrapping to MPI-IO.
 Naturally, this feature is retained in the code.
 The parallel mesh writer in **ParaDiGM** is available for the Ensight format.
 It is used to write the mesh interfaces during coupling in CWIPI as well as writing output meshes in CEDRE.

+### Partitioning

+Extract part, multipart, part-extension

+### Pre-, Co- and Post- processing

+#### Mesh location

+- What ?
+Locate a point cloud in a mesh
+- What for ?

+#### Closest points

+- What ?
+Find the closest points to a point cloud
+- What for ?

+#### Inside cloud surf

+- What ?
+- What for ?

+#### Mesh intersection

+- What ?
+Intersection between two meshes
+- What for ?

+#### Iso-surfaces & slices

+- What ?
+- What for ?

+#### Overlay

+- What ?
+Intersection of meshes and reconstruct the intersected mesh
+- What for ?

+#### Mesh adaptation/remeshing

+- What ?
+Mesh adaptation workflow
+- What for ?

 # Exercise 0